Resonant thermal Hall effect of phonons coupled to dynamical defects: Models and computation

-We briefly review the lattice formalism: we assume the Hamiltonian can be decomposed into a sum of local terms $H=\sum_p H_p$.
+In this subsection we briefly review the lattice formalism derived by Kapustin and Spodyneiko \cite{Kapustin2021}.
+We assume the Hamiltonian can be decomposed into a sum of local terms $H=\sum_p H_p$.
 Here $H_p$ is localized around site $p$ and is Hermitian.
 For two sites $p,q$ sufficiently far apart, $[H_p,H_q]=0$.
 On the lattice, the energy current is not a vector field, but a two-point operator denoted as $J^E_{pq}$, measuring the energy flowing from site $q$ to site $p$.
 Using Heisenberg's equation, we find $J^E_{pq}=-i[H_p,H_q]$.
 The total current flowing across the plane $x=a$ is then

 where $f(p)=\theta(a-x(p))$ is the step function at $x=a$.
 We mention in passing that the two-point operator $J^E_{pq}$ is a 2-chain, the 1-point function $f(p)$ is a 1-cochain and $\delta f(p,q)=f(q)-f(p)$ is a 2-cochain and also the exterior derivative of $f$.